goktugerce/fantasy-premier-league/README.md

 This project contains a package for collecting captaincy, chip usage, ownership, effective ownership, template team stats from [Fantasy Premier League](https://fantasy.premierleague.com), [Fantasy Allsvenskan](https://en.fantasy.allsvenskan.se), and [Fantasy Eliteserien](http://en.fantasy.eliteserien.no).

+## Installation

+To be able to run the package, you have to have Python 3+ installed on your computer.

+Check if you have python and pip available.
+If not [you have to install them](https://www.python.org/downloads/).

+After running the following command, you are ready to go:

+`pip install fantasy-premier-league-stats`

 ## Usage

 First, you have to choose one of the games: `FPL`, `ALLSVENSKAN` or `ELITESERIEN`.